Shirley Institute: History

-The Shirley Institute was established in 1920 as the British Cotton Industry Research Association at The Towers in Didsbury, Manchester, as a research centre dedicated to cotton production technologies.
-It was funded by the Cotton Board through a statutory levy.
-A significant contribution to the purchase price of The Towers was made by William Greenwood, the MP for Stockport, who asked that the building be named after his daughter.
-The Institute developed Ventile, a special high-quality woven cotton fabric.
-It also developed the tog as an easy-to-follow measure of the thermal resistance of textiles, as an alternative to the SI unit of m^{2}K/W.
+The BCIRA was credited with several key developments.
+Specifically, it developed Ventile, a special high-quality woven cotton fabric that was researched on behalf of the Ministry of Defence; it was patented and licensed to industry.
+It also developed the tog, an easy-to-follow measure of the thermal resistance of textiles, as an alternative to the SI unit of m^{2}K/W.